 To learn more about this IPS Journey, scroll down for in-depth info about the trip and to reserve your spot.

-Jellis Vaes is a licensed trauma therapist, the founder of The IPS Project, and a pro adventurer.
+Jellis Vaes is a CBT therapist, the founder of The IPS Project, and a pro adventurer.
 He has undergone survival training under an ex-SAS Commander, trained in advanced first aid, earned his license as a dive master, and holds under his belt a list of mountains that he has conquered including the Matterhorn, Monte Rosa, Zugspitze, Triglav, Grosslgocker, Watzmann, Gran Paradiso, Alpspitze, Mont Blanc, and a whole lot more.

 No, you don’t.
 While the Alpspitze is an impressive mountain, it’s not a technically difficult climb and does not require any experience.
 A good basic level of fitness, however, is needed.